frosch123/SiliconValley/readme.txt

 Via the script settings the detailed goal parameters can be configured.

 * A time frame to complete the goal and achieve a Gold Medal.
-  To achive Silver or Bronze Medals the companies have 50% resp.
+  To achieve Silver or Bronze Medals the companies have 50% resp.
 100% more time.
 * The type of cargo to use for the challenge, either Primary, Secondary or Any type.
 * The number of industries which must be present in the town to process the cargo.
-If there are not enough industries (the usual case), the companies have to fund them themself.
+If there are not enough industries (the usual case), the companies have to fund additional industries themselves.
 * The minimal amount of cargo the company has to service for each of the industries to make them count for the goal.
 * The total amount of cargo the company has to service at the town to